 To figure this out, start the diet out pretty strictly, taking out all grains, legumes and refined sugars.
 After your detox is over (could be a few days or up to a month – you’ll know when it’s over), assess how you feel throughout the day.
 If you’re bonking or needing naps, feeling grumpy, lightheaded, getting headaches or your athletic performance is waning, THEN start adding more carbohydrates to see how you do.
 If you’re using Paleo Plan for meal planning, this might mean adding things to your grocery list every week, but it shouldn’t be too hard.
 Below there are some suggestions on what to eat.

-Which Carbs to Eat
+Which Carbs Are Paleo?

 You obviously are limited in your options for carbs, since the Paleo diet frowns upon grains, refined sugar and beans.
 You can only eat so much kale, broccoli and other veggies in a day, and they only provide minimal carbs, anyway.
 You want to go for the starchy veggies like sweet potatoes, squash, and if you’re like me, tapioca.
 (Note: Potatoes are not Paleo, but sweet potatoes are.
 They’re different, in that sweet potatoes have no anti-nutrients in them, but potatoes do.
 Sweet potatoes also have a LOT of nutrients in them, while potatoes have very few.)